elliottlawson/converse/docs/guide/getting-started.md

 ### 1. Add the Trait to Your Model

-Add the `HasAIConversations` trait to any model that should have conversations (typically User):
+Add the `HasAIConversations` trait to any model that should have conversations:

 ```php
 <?php